Category Archives: Southern Spain

 (video embedded from the Smithsonian Channel)

-The fact that the same word is used for both the bird and the dance makes me wonder: Where did the human dance moves come from?
+Since the same word is used for both the bird and the dance it makes me wonder: Where did the human dance moves come from?
 Did we adopt them by watching flamingos?

 More Than a Hawk Watch